orsetii/teri/README.md

 Instead of representing the board as an 8x8 board, we need to know if the piece has run off the board or not.

-So we make our array with a set of border squares, with set value like `OFF_BOARD` so we know its invalid square.
+So we make our array with a set of border squares, with set value like `OFFBOARD` so we know its invalid square.

 The board is a 10x12, as we need to account for knights moving 2 squares deep off-board.
 We dont need extra rows on the sides of the array as it will loop around to an invalid square on the next row, on the other side of the board.